y0Phoenix/Smoothy/README.md

 ## Current Fuctionalities <a name="currentfunctionalities"></a>
 1. Message embeds for a cleaner more professional look when Smoothy replies to a command
 2. Smoothy will automatically disconnect after 30 minutes on idle to save bandwith
+3. If Smoothy Crashes it will join back the VC if disconnected and play the song that was playing with any other songs and info
 ### Plese note that the `-` is the default prefix.
 In order to check your servers prefix if it was changed type `myprefix` without the `-` and use that instead of `-`.
 | Command      | Description 								         | Usage                        |
 | ------------ | ------------------------------------------------------------------------------- | ---------------------------- |